alvics/my-portfolio2/README.md

 ### Using MD-Bootstrap for styling/SCSS

-### Angular routing, http, animations and firebase, using the WordPress REST API for retrieving data to display the blog.
+### Angular routing, http, animations and firebase.
+### WordPress REST API for retrieving data to display the blog.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
 #### View project [here](https://allen-pavic-wd.firebaseapp.com/)